 Moreover, Coreteka and Lardi-Trans are planning to combine efforts and a present new system of the search for cargo contractors.
-This system is intended to make a search for contractors easier and faster.
-Retailers will save their money and time, and also they will be sure of every contract as the system will keep a close eye on the frauds.
+This system is intended to make the search for contractors easier and faster.
+Retailers will save their money and time, and also they will be sure of every contract as the system will keep a close eye on the fraud.
 They would be able to manage their orders and see where their goods are at the moment.

 You will hardly find business processes that are not digitized now.
 Cargo is not one of them.
 Stakh Vozniak, CEO of Cargofy, shared the experience of his company in making the cargo processes digital.
 Cargofy is a company that helps cargo transporters find goods to deliver and companies choose reliable drivers.
-C. H. Robinson, J. B. Hunt, Post Everywhere, Interpipe, CocaCola, Omega, Chumak, Heineken and Biosphera already use their services.
-Cargofy is developing an application, using which you can not only order cargo transportations but also get an instant price calculation and choose from thousands of transporters.
+C. H. Robinson, J. B. Hunt, Post Everywhere, Interpipe, CocaCola, Omega, Chumak, Heineken, and Biosphera already use their services.
+Cargofy is developing an application, using which you can not only order cargo transportation but also get an instant price calculation and choose from thousands of transporters.
 The digitalization of all business spheres is inevitable, so it is not long until all companies acquire the application to give their customers a more comfortable order process.

 Anton Skokov, CEO of Vchasno, explained the importance of making transportation more optimized and organized.
 The main part of any business is to be more successful and arrange the right administration of documents.
 At Vchasno all document exchange happens online and that makes every deal faster, which in the consequence makes all work faster.
 Exchange of documents online solves many problems that businesses have to deal with daily: loss of important documents, speed of getting documents, and loss of money because of the slow organizational processes.